arthur-fontaine/agrume/README.md

 ```

 > [!WARNING]
-> You must add the plugin at the top of the list so that it will be able to transform your code correctly.
+> In some cases, you need to add the plugin to the top of the list of plugins.
+For example, if you use [Vite React](https://www.npmjs.com/package/@vitejs/plugin-react), the Vite React plugin will add side-effect statements to your code, which will break Agrume.
+To work around this problem, you can also use the `createRoute` function in separate files.

 > [!NOTE]
 > If you want to make Agrume work with another stack, you may want to use the [babel plugin](https://github.com/arthur-fontaine/agrume/tree/main/packages/babel-plugin-agrume).
 Feel free to open a PR to add support for your stack!